‘Solo’ Cast Unaware Of ‘Star Wars’ Character’s Cameo, Timeline Revealed, And Alden Ehrenreich Talks Sequel

 Those who have already seen Solo: A Star Wars Story know of the epic cameo at the end of the film.
 For those who haven’t seen Solo: A Star Wars Story, you should probably do so, it’s pretty cool, and you may want to skip this article as a major cameo is revealed below.
-While some are mixed over the new sci-fi film, the majority of critics and fans loved it, and when audiences saw the famed Star Wars character make an appearance at the end, they lost it!
+While some are mixed over the new sci-film, the majority of critics and fans loved it, and when audiences saw the famed Star Wars character make an appearance at the end—fans lost it!

 (Warning: Major cameo of Solo: A Star Wars Storyrevealed below.)

-In the film, we learn that Han Solo’s (Alden Ehrenreich) love interest, Qi’ra (Emilia Clarke), was really working for the Crimson Dawn crime syndicate the whole time, but then the big reveal happened; at the end of the movie, Qi’ra contacts Crimson Dawn’s leader and it’s revealed that he is the one and only Darth Maul.
-Just as cool is the fact that Ray Park reprised his role as the Sith Lord.
+In the film, we learn that Han Solo’s (Alden Ehrenreich) love interest, Qi’ra (Emilia Clarke), was really working for the Crimson Dawn crime syndicate the whole time, but then the big reveal happened; at the end of the movie, Qi’ra contacts Crimson Dawn’s leader and it’s revealed that he is the one and only Darth Maul, and just as cool, Ray Park reprised his role as the Sith Lord.
 Not only was the cameo a major revelation for viewers, but as it turns out, the Solo cast were also unaware of the character appearing in the movie during filming.
-It wasn’t until Ehrenreich went back to do some pick-up shots (additional footage filmed after the initial filming is complete) that he found out.
+It wasn’t until Ehrenreich went back to do some pick-up shots (additional footage filmed after the initial filming is complete) when he found out.

 In an interview with Entertainment Tonight, Alden Ehrenreich spoke of the Star Wars cameo.